caiettia/Thesis-Project/README.md

 line of best-fit within the data, where each input feature has a weight, or a Beta, associated with predicting the dependent variable, housing price.

 ## Regularized Regression
+For applications of regularized regression, we have a variety of models in our toolkit: Ridge, LASSO, Elastic Net, Square Root LASSO, and SCAD.
+Noticing how much multi-collinearity is present in the data set, these methods for regression will likely perform very competitively against the other methods.

 # Results